alphagov/govuk-brand-guidelines/src/_tests/video/index.md

 These values aren't fixed.
 The video player's height will adapt to match the aspect ratio of the video being played, and the width will be capped to the maximum width of the container.

 {% video { source: "test-video.mp4", width: 300 } %}

-## `sourceType` parameter

-Changes the [media type](https://en.wikipedia.org/wiki/Media_type) (formerly known as a MIME type) of the video file.
-For example, MP4 files typically use `video/mp4`.

-This only needs to be set for some unusual media types, otherwise it can be ignored.

 ## `classes` parameter